ajstiglitz/FinalProjectDATA440/README.md

 The plot-creator allows the user to test different scenarios related to dice rolls to check compare the distribution of variances.

-The GUI is intended for use alongside the tabletop role-playing game Dungeons & Dragons.
+The GUI is intended for use alongside the tabletop role-playing game Dungeons & Dragons (DND).
+DND is a fantasy game where players can create their own characters and roleplay as them going on adventures.
+Attached to these characters are what's known as "Ability Scores," which include Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma.

-- talk about what DnD is briefly
-- possible link to either a dnd wiki or the dnd page
-- talk about the PyQt5 llibrary in python I guess
+These ability scores can vary depending on Race, Class, and/or Level, and depending on how high or low a score is, you may have to add or subtract a value from a dice roll.

+#### Purpose:
+The reason for the creation of this GUI was to make the calculation of dice rolls with the modifiers easier for players.
+Instead of having to do it by hand, this interface is meant to automatically calculate the results of a roll based on a player's ability scores.

+Additionally, it also keeps the character information easily available.

+Link to DND Official Site: https://dndstore.wizards.com/us/en

+Link to DND Wikipedia page: https://en.wikipedia.org/wiki/Dungeons_%26_Dragons

 ---